MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 # Hospital Patient Records Analysis

+## I originally completed this project in November 2024.
+In April 2025, I revisited the code to improve readability by adding comments, editing the program, and updating documentation.

 ## Overview
 This project analyzes hospital patient records to uncover trends in admissions, readmissions, length of stay, cost per visit, and insurance coverage.
 ## Objective